RajatRasal/rajatrasal.github.io/_posts/2019-09-05-Import-*-is-a-CRIME-worthy-of-death.md

 [^jars]: Of course all large Java projects should be split up into microservices, with each being packaged into a jar, but seeing as we are looking at bad coding practices I thought the case of not converting packages to jars would be appropriate to mention.

 One of the most annoying situation I can imagine is when an external package you are on-demand importing gets updated.
-So if ```external_animal_package``` created its own ```Dog``` one fine day, my code below will suddenly fail, and I'll have to go through the effort of carefully refactoring what, at this stage, might have become a very large java file[^ide].
+So if ```external_animal_package``` creators make their own ```Dog``` class one fine day, the code below will suddenly fail, and I'll have to go through the effort of carefully refactoring what, at this stage, might have become a very large java file[^ide].
 ``` java
 import animals.*;
 import external_animals_package.*;